Photo by Will Francis on Unsplash

 Ways to make the objection

-In response to the employee’s F2 application, the employer would lodge an F3 - employer response to an unfair dismissal application and may include objections in that form.
+In response to the employee’s F2 (unfair dismissal) application, the employer would lodge an F3 - employer response to an unfair dismissal application and may include objections in that form.

 Also, the employer may lodge a form F4 - objection to application for unfair dismissal application.